 Confusion possible with

-The aircraft that looks most like an ATR42 is the Dornier 328-100 pictured here.
-It has the same pointy tail cone and short landing gear, but has oval cabin windows and four instead of six cockpit windows.
+The smaller Dornier 328-100 has a similar tail cone (even more pointed) and short landing gear as the ATR42, but has oval cabin windows and four instead of six cockpit windows.
 Also note the streamline body on top of the fuselage.

 While being of the same size and basic configuration as the ATR, the Dash 8 series can be easily recognised by longer engine nacelles, in which the long main landing gear retracts.
 Also the Dash 8 has four cockpit windows.